Division of Molecular Psychoimmunology, Graduate School of Medicine, Hokkaido University

 Hoping that new concepts will be discovered through experiments and data accumulation

-In the region where gateways for immune cells are opened by the gateway reflex, a variety of inflammation-inducing proteins are secreted from activated immune cells, and the inflammation amplifier—the molecular mechanism (loop) further reinforcing the production of inflammatory factors—is activated.
-The inflammation amplifier closely related to chronic inflammatory disorders was discovered by Professor Murakami while he worked at Osaka University, and this is one of his unique research achievements.
+In the region where gateways for immune cells are opened by the gateway reflex, a variety of inflammation-inducing proteins are secreted from activated immune cells, and the IL-6 amplifier (inflammation amplifier)—the molecular mechanism (loop) further reinforcing the production of inflammatory factors—is activated.
+The IL-6 amplifier closely related to chronic inflammatory disorders was discovered by Professor Murakami while he worked at Osaka University, and this is one of his unique research achievements.

-“We have identified over 1,000 genes related to inflammation amplifier activation and more than 500 molecular groups produced by the inflammation amplifier.
+“We have identified over 1,000 genes related to IL-6 amplifier activation and more than 500 molecular groups produced by the IL-6 amplifier.
 Based on this, some of the molecular mechanisms for chronic inflammation have been clarified.
-Since it has recently been discovered that many disease-related genes identified from SNPs are related to the inflammation amplifier, a wide range of human pathological conditions, including organ inflammatory disorders and autoimmune diseases, are being analyzed in collaboration with clinical research laboratories.”
+Since it has recently been discovered that many disease-related genes identified from SNPs are related to the IL-6 amplifier, a wide range of human pathological conditions, including organ inflammatory disorders and autoimmune diseases, are being analyzed in collaboration with clinical research laboratories.”

 Doctors from Japan and other countries as well as graduate students from unrelated academic backgrounds belonging to Professor Murakami's research team develop their research skills while sharing knowledge and experience.
 They are determined to achieve the goal of putting basic research experience into clinical practice or taking on the challenge of engaging in a new research field.”